koreader/koreader/README.md

 These instructions for how to get and compile the source are intended for a Linux OS.
 Windows users are suggested to develop in a [Linux VM][linux-vm] or use Wubi.

+If you only want to work with Lua frontend stuff, you can grab the AppImage and run it with `--appimage-extract`.

 To get and compile the source you must have `patch`, `wget`, `unzip`, `git`, `cmake` and `luarocks` installed, as well as a version of `autoconf` greater than 2.64.
 You also need `nasm` and of course a compiler like `gcc`